eclipse-tractusx/tractusx-edc/docs/kit/adoption-view/page_domain_model.md

 ### Contract negotiation

   A `ContractNegotiation` captures the current state of the negotiation of a contract (`ContractOffer` -> `ContractAgreement`) between two parties.
-This process is inherently asynchronous, so the `ContractNegotiation` objects are stored in a backing data store (`ContractNegotiationStore`).
+This process is inherently asynchronous.

 ### Contract agreement